sumitsaha/linting/README.md

 ## Linting Setup

-In order to lint and format your Next.js project automatically according to popular airbnb style guide, I recommend you to follow the instructions below.
+In order to lint and format your JS, Next.js, Node.js, React.js project automatically according to popular airbnb style guide, I recommend you to follow the instructions below.

 ### Install Dev Dependencies